rust-lang/book/src/ch02-00-guessing-game-tutorial.md

                    ^~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 ```

-Rust warns us that we haven’t used the `Result` value.
-This warning comes from
+Rust warns that we haven’t used the `Result` value, telling us that we
-a special annotation that `io::Result` has.
-Rust is trying to tell you that you
 haven’t handled a possible error.
-The right way to suppress the error is to
+The right way to suppress the warning is to
-actually write error handling.
-Luckily, if we want to crash if there’s a
+actually write error handling, but if we just want to crash the program when a
-problem, we can use `expect()`.
-If we can recover from the error somehow, we’d
+problem occurs, we can use `expect()`.
+We’ll save recovering from errors for a
-do something else, but we’ll save that for a future project.
+future project.

-### `println!()` Placeholders
+### Printing Values with `println!()` Placeholders

 There’s only one line of this first example left, aside from the closing curly
 brace: